rpvnwnkl/SurlyPugsley/docs/frame/index.md

 # Frame, Fork, and Headset

-The Pugsley was one of the first commercially available fat bike framesets, and its offset design remains its standout feature.
-Yes, those curves in the stays and fork are supposed to look like that.
-Using 135 mm rear spacing with a 17.5 mm drive‑side offset, the frame lets the drivetrain clear fat tires.
-With the right rim and drivetrain setup, a Pugsley will run tyres up to about 4.8 inches wide, but also accepts 26″, 27.5″ (650b) and 29″/700c wheelsets.
+The Pugsley was one of the first commercially available fat bike framesets, and its off‑set design remains its standout feature.
+Using 135 mm rear spacing with a 17.5 mm drive‑side offset, the frame lets fat tyres clear the chain and allows you to swap front and rear wheels.
+With the right rim and drivetrain setup, a Pugsley will run tyres up to about 4.8 inches wide and accepts 26″, 27.5″ (650b) and 29″/700c wheelsets.
 Both frame and fork come with braze‑ons for racks, bottle cages and fenders.
 For detailed geometry and specifications, see the official Pugsley frame sheet.

 | Feature | Specification |
 | --- | --- |